 Ten years ago, the sales stack was all the rage.
 This meant that your CRM was just the foundation of your sales tools.

-You would add on additional pieces of software for things like email marketing, appointment setting, sign-up forms, and so on.
+You would add on additional pieces of software for things like email marketing, marketing automation, appointment setting, sign-up forms, and so on.
 Salesforce is the leader in this realm and many smaller software companies have native integrations with Salesforce.

 A couple of benefits for this kind of system: